nixon-voxell/apu_final_year_project/introduction.typ

 + *No visual editors*:
   It is possible to blend the Typst language with some form of visual editors, where the output would be a Typst function that takes in input parameters and produces a dynamic output content.
   However, our main focus for this project is to address the shortcomings of modern WYSIWYG editors.
-  A feature as described would only be applicable after #velyst becomes a viable solution.
+  A feature as described would only be applicable after Velyst becomes a viable solution.

 + *Not a commercial game*:
-  The goal with #lumina is to create a game that demonstrates #velyst.
+  The goal with Lumina is to create a game that demonstrates Velyst.
   It is not meant to be on par with a full on commercial game.

 === Open Source License